YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-20-speaking-(toefl).md

 We can prepare the same test multiple times before we move on to other TPO questions.

+### Task 3

+Steps

+* before reading
+  * draw T
+  * write down `the term, xxx, means, yyy.
+The professor gave several examples.`
+  * write down `that's how the professor explained the term, xxx`
+* when reading
+  * write down topic, xxx
+  * write down summary, yyy
+    * scan keyword
+    * write down the sentence explaining the keyword
+* when listening
+  * make sure how to spell the topic
+  * write down as many S.V.O as possible to explain the term
+* when preparing
+  * read through the dropdown sentences and draw intonation to make sure we know where to emphasize

 ## What?

 ### Task 2 practice